pocha/django-blog/README.md

 ## Lesson 3 - Configure database

 Django stores all the persistent information regarding the website, users and apps in a database.
+Eg. the blogs that we will write will be stored in this database.
 So you need to configure the database details in the django_blog/settings.py file.
 For the purpose of this tutorial, we will use sqlite3 database which is a simple file-based database.
 Modify django_blog/settings.py and add the details to DATABASES variable as shown below.